Posted in:

 So, in theory, if you were to take your three small lump sums of up to £10,000 first, and your remaining defined benefits scheme rights total £30,000, you could also take those funds out, giving you access to up to £60,000 in total.

 Unfortunately, cashing in small pension pots has tax implications.
-It is considered income and could therefore be liable for income pensions tax during the tax year it is encashed.
+It is considered income and could, therefore, be liable for income pensions tax during the tax year it is encashed.
 The usual tax bands apply.
 Any small pension pot cash-in that tips the scales over the £12,570 basic tax annual threshold will attract income tax.

 It would be nice if it did, but unfortunately, it doesn’t.
 You cannot take 25% tax-free cash every year.
 You are only entitled to a 25% commuted lump sum from each pot once and once only.
 After that, you can take smaller amounts each year tax-free, but as soon as the total you have withdrawn reaches 25%, anything after that, you will have to pay tax under normal income tax band rules.

-But on the plus side, although the remaining 75% of your pot(s) will be considered as taxable income, you don’t have to pay National Insurance.
+But on the plus side, although the remaining 75% of your pot(s) will be considered taxable income, you don’t have to pay National Insurance.
 You stop paying NI contributions when you reach the state pension age.

 Can You Cash in a Small Pension Annuity?

-If you have a very small annuity, under £10,000 in value, it is possible to cash it in, but only if your fund provider permits you to do so.
+If you have a very small annuity under £10,000 in value, it is possible to cash it in, but only if your fund provider permits you to do so.

 Conclusion